PigeonProtocolConsortium/pigeon-go-cli/README.md

 This is a WIP [Pigeon Protocol] client written in Ruby.

+# Caveats

+ * Not published to RubyGems yet (see installation instructions below)
+ * Not thread safe.
+This particular implementation probably never will be.
+Single user only.
+ * Bundle mechanism works for basic usage, but is extremely ineficient and **does not do anything with blocked identities**.

 # Installation

 We are not yet on Rubygems.
 The gem will be released after we are fully compliant with the spec and have high test coverage stats.